JBrinco/Chromapy/README.md

 python DOE.py -b BBD_Input.csv
 ```

-Where `BBD_Input.csv` is your input file with the varaible names and values (check the sample file at `Examples_Templates/DOE`).
+Where `BBD_Input.csv` is your input file with the variable names and values (check the sample file at `Examples_Templates/DOE`).
 By default, it will return a file called `Box-Behnken_Design.csv`.
 The DOE.py script uses different options to select what you want. `-p` `-f` and `-b` are for generating Plackett-Burman, Full-factorial and Box-Behnken designs, respectively. `-m` is for calculating the main effect of Plackett-Burman or two-level Full-factorial designs, and `-r` does response-surface modelling for Box-Behnken designs.

 You can simply run each line of code from `Calls_functioning` and it should work.
 For example: